cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 If you further want to add a cookie consent banner, I followed [Felipe's guideline](https://littlebigtech.net/posts/hugo-gdpr-cookie-consent-banner/), added the `cookie-consent.html` file, and the `{{- template "partials/templates/cookie-consent.html" . }}` line to `footer.html`.

+I also hosted the fonts myself.
+To do this, I followed [Chris' guide](https://www.chrislockard.net/posts/using-local-fonts-hugo-academic-theme/) which is really straightforward.

 ---

 ### Details tag